1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/us006/02.analysis/Readme.md

-# US006 - Create a Task
+# US006 - As an FM, I wish to register a vehicle

 ## 2. Analysis